Sustainable Waterloo Region: New logo

 With this name change also came an update to the organization's logo.
 The Sustainable Waterloo Region logo uses the same font as the organization's original logo to demonstrate ties to its roots.
 The blue and green cyclical arrow represents the organization's holistic view of sustainability, which goes beyond greenhouse gas reductions.
 The emphasis on “able” reflects optimism for what Waterloo Region can achieve.

 The Regional Carbon Initiative

-Sustainable Waterloo's initial project is referred to as The Regional Carbon Initiative, which facilitates voluntary carbon emission reduction targets by providing participating organizations with an online tool to measure their carbon emissions, educational forums and technical workshops, used to learn from their peers about how to reduce emissions.
-They also aim as much public recognition as possible for those companies that are successful in reducing emissions.
-The Regional Carbon Initiative launched on June 16, 2009 with the announcement of its first three Pledging Partners, Veriform Inc., Athena Software and Enermodal Engineering, who have voluntarily committed to a carbon reduction target under Sustainable Waterloo's framework.
+Sustainable Waterloo's initial project is referred to as The Regional Carbon Initiative, which facilitates voluntary carbon emission reduction targets by providing participating organizations with an online tool to measure their carbon emissions, educational forums, and technical workshops, used to learn from their peers about how to reduce emissions.
+They also aim for as much public recognition as possible for those companies that are successful in reducing emissions.
+The Regional Carbon Initiative launched on June 16, 2009, with the announcement of its first three Pledging Partners, Veriform Inc., Athena Software, and Enermodal Engineering, who have voluntarily committed to a carbon reduction target under Sustainable Waterloo's framework.
 Sustainable Waterloo also released the Guide to the Regional Carbon Initiative, which is a document that details the official reduction framework, the reporting procedure, and the GHG accounting methodology that will be used for all Pledging Partners.